perlahjartardottir/Fraunhofer/README.md

 <a name='accessing-the-code'>Accessing the code</a>
 ------------------
 The source code is stored on the shared folder under Perla Osk Hjartardottir and is called Fraunhofer.
 A source code management system called GitHub was used during development of this project.
-It is not necessary that you continue using it but I found it very helpful to look through my changes and it also serves as a backup for the code.
+It is not necessary that you continue using it but we found it very helpful to look through my changes and it also serves as a backup for the code.
 At the time writing this file the code is stored <a name='github' href='https://github.com/perlahj/Fraunhofer'>here</a>.
 If you want to continue using GitHub just make a new project on your account and push the code from the shared folder on to it.

 <a name='database-architecture'>Database architecture</a>
 ----------------------

-The entity relation diagram for the database was designed using [draw.io](https://www.draw.io/) and can be found on the shared folder under Perla Osk Hjartardottir.
-To change the ER-diagram just go to [draw.io](https://www.draw.io/) and open ```FraunhoferERNew.xml``` that is stored on Perla's shared folder.
+The entity relation diagrams for this system were designed using [draw.io](https://www.draw.io/) and can be found on the shared folder under Perla Osk Hjartardottir.
+To change the ER-diagram just go to [draw.io](https://www.draw.io/) and open the ```.xml``` files that are stored in Perla's shared folder.
 If you are not sure how to read a a ER-diagram [this documentation](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html) is a pretty good source on relationship patterns in SQL.
 There are many ways to show relations in a ER-diagram, we decided to use the following:

 - ---------- is a zero-to-many relationship.